 Neuro-linguistic programming gives us skills to understand the patterning of people and thus the method to work effectively with people around us.
 Understanding the patterning of people goes a long way in management and our day to day personal interactions with people.

-We are all aware success in business, and personal lives have always come through building great relationships.
+We are all aware of success in business, and personal lives have always come through building great relationships.
 If one were to look at the value system of every organization we reckon with, people have always been given prime importance.
 Ironically this value is also a great cause of worry for all organizations.
-Issues about man management have resulted in deterioration of healthy an environment and thus the overall performance in organizations.
+Issues about man-management have resulted in the deterioration of a healthy environment and thus the overall performance in organizations.
 Often remedial measures do not identify the root cause of the issue, and time and energy are spent in a futile way.
 In our personal lives, we are all aware of the problems that come up in interactions at home and outside.

 The solution lies in the presupposition of Neuro-linguistic programming that each person is unique.
 However, we all expect others to think and act the way we want.
-Hence effective man management starts with changing ourselves and adapting to the patterns of the way people think, which is also called building rapport, and most of the times it happens unconsciously.
+Hence effective man-management starts with changing ourselves and adapting to the patterns of the way people think, which is also called building rapport, and most of the time it happens unconsciously.

 - This idea looks good

 All our experiences are stored in the form of five senses, and the resulting language which people use to describe them is in line with the sense that is predominant within the person.
 This explains the fact why people use different words in languages.
 Interestingly, people use the same type of word patterns while interpreting their experience in different languages.